-Rajasthan crisis: Speaker to move SC against High Court’s order to defer action against rebel MLAs
+Rajasthan crisis: Speaker moves SC against High Court’s order to defer action against rebel MLAs

 CP Joshi said the Speaker has full authority to send notices to MLAs.

-Rajasthan Speaker CP Joshi on Wednesday said he will move the Supreme Court against the High Court’s order to defer action on the disqualification notices to 19 rebel legislators, reported PTI.
+Rajasthan Speaker CP Joshi on Wednesday moved the Supreme Court against the High Court’s order to defer action on the disqualification notices to 19 rebel legislators, reported PTI.

 The Speaker will challenge the High Court’s “delay and intervention” in the Supreme Court to avert a Constitutional crisis, reported NDTV.
 “It is well-defined by the Supreme Court that only the Speaker can decide on anti-defection,” Joshi told reporters.
 “The Speaker had full authority to send notice.
 It can be judicially reviewed only later, after the Speaker’s decision.”